Jacksonville Housing Database · New Construction

 Active new construction in Northeast Florida.

 Where builders are building, what they are offering in incentives, and which communities are absorbing inventory in 2026.
-Updated quarterly.
+New-construction share of active listings from the realMLS live feed.

 The state of new construction in NEFL

 Northeast Florida remains one of the most active new-construction markets in the country in 2026.
-Approximately 30+ active builders are selling in the Jacksonville metro, with concentrated activity in St. Johns County (Nocatee, RiverTown, World Golf Village, Crosswater) and southern Duval (eTown, Bartram Park).
+Multiple national and regional builders are selling across the Jacksonville metro, with concentrated activity in St. Johns County (Nocatee, RiverTown, World Golf Village, Crosswater) and southern Duval (eTown, Bartram Park).

 Resale inventory has rebuilt since 2022, which means builders face more competition from existing homes than they did at the peak.
 The result is meaningful buyer incentives that did not exist three years ago.